siliconehuntsman/mc401/README.md

      - GG (00) - Flow sensor coding of aux water meter (VB).
 E.g. GG=24 means that water meter VB is coded for 10 l/pulses.
     * **Date** - Date

-3. Request number 3: Request 3 is used to read target data, that is, data stored in the indicated day of the year and used for billing
+3. Response field to request number 3: Request 3 is used to read target data, that is, data stored in the indicated day of the year and used for billing
    * **CustNo3** - Meter number (equals to CustNo2)
    * **ReadingDay** - Reading day
    * **EnergyInPeriod** - Energy consumed within the last period